adrien-zinger/code_bucket/streaming_bootstrap/webhook.md

 You can look to the full code in this
 [github repository](https://github.com/adrien-zinger/bootstrap_webhook_sample).
-Some test cases are described in the readme.
+Some test cases are described in the README.
 Basically, we initialize one or two DB with randoms data.
-Then with the help of a python script like just below, we run in parralell some bootstraping nodes.
+Then with the help of a python script like just below, we run in parallel, some bootstrapping nodes.
 After a while, we stop the python script and we check if values are the same for each instance of linked DB.

 ```py